 We proactively identify and seek to work with certified small and diverse businesses.
 A diverse supplier pool is a competitive advantage and a powerful business tool.
 We are committed to:

-- Actively seeking out certified diverse suppliers that can supply competitive, high-quality goods and services and whose business models align with our business strategy
+- Actively seeking certified diverse suppliers that can provide competitive, high-quality goods and services and whose business models align with our business strategy

 - Ensuring the inclusion of diverse suppliers as a part of our strategic sourcing and procurement process